 After running test prototypes of the VW ID.
-Buzz underneath a Transporter T6’s shell for a few months, Volkswagen has finally begun testing the production body of its new electric van.
+Buzz underneath a Transporter T6’s shell for a few months, Volkswagen began testing the production body of its new electric van in July 2021.
 TopElectricSUV.com reader David has spotted a production VW ID.
 Buzz Cargo charging at an Aral Gas Station in Braunschweig (Brunswick), Germany.
 David told us that he snapped the prototype while charging his ID.3.

 The production VW ID.
-Buzz here has no sliding door on the driver’s side and features disabled rear windows, typical commercial vans characteristics.
-Thus, this must be the showroom-bound version of the ID.
+Buzz in the spyshot (above) has no sliding door on the driver’s side and features disabled rear windows, typical commercial vans characteristics.
+Thus, it must be the showroom-bound version of the ID.
 Buzz Cargo premiered at IAA 2018, a year and a half after the original ID.
 Buzz passenger van at the NAIAS 2017.
-We can conclude some basic design characteristics of the production VW ID.
-Buzz passenger version from David’s images.
-The passenger and commercial versions would share the proportions and shape.
+The passenger and commercial versions share the proportions and shape.

-The spy pictures suggest that the production VW ID.
-Buzz isn’t as clean or sleek as the concepts.
-Even though Volkswagen has disguised some parts on the test mule, it looks certain now that the flush-fitting LED headlights and front fog lights, as well as the giant Volkswagen logo, haven’t transitioned into the final design.
+The production VW ID.
+Buzz probably isn’t as clean or sleek as the concepts.
+It looks certain now that the flush-fitting LED headlights and front fog lights haven’t transitioned into the final design.
 The V-shaped hood is not as tall and unlike the Transporter, it doesn’t have a semi-hood design.

 From the back, note how the VW ID.
 Buzz is lower than the Multivan with a squatter stance.
 The glass panels of the all-electric model are also noticeably smaller.
 The wide tail lamps with curves, just like the headlamps, are part of the disguise and aren’t representative of the final design.
 However, we are positive that the production version will also have slender wrap-around LED clusters.